Current Environment: Production

 Kerri LaRovere | Professional History

-Kerri LaRovere, MD, RPNI, MMSc is an Assistant Professor of Neurology at Harvard Medical School and Chief of the Neurocritical Care Neurology Program in Neurology at Boston Children’s Hospital.
-Dr. LaRovere is Editor-in-Chief of Neurocritical Care ON CALL® and serves on the editorial board of Pediatric Critical Care Medicine.
-Her clinical and research interests focus on: 1) promoting the implementation of pediatric neurocritical care as a clinical service that may improve outcomes for critically ill children; and 2) the development and implementation of diagnostic and point of care neuroultrasound in the pediatric intensive care unit to better understand mechanisms of acute neurologic injury and guide therapies.
+Kerri LaRovere, MD, MMSc is an Assistant Professor of Neurology at Harvard Medical School and Medical Director of the Neurocritical Care Section in Neurology at Boston Children’s Hospital.
+She provides care to patients on the inpatient Neurocritical Care Neurology consult service and outpatient general neurology clinics.
+Her research interests focus on: 1) promoting the implementation of pediatric neurocritical care as a clinical service that may improve outcomes for critically ill children; and 2) the development and implementation of diagnostic and point of care neuroultrasound in the pediatric intensive care unit to better understand mechanisms of acute neurologic injury and guide therapies.

 Kerri LaRovere | Publications